lsprangers/lsprangers.github.io/docs/design_systems/search_system/index.md

 In the past a ***Bloom Filter***, which is now common place in many scenarios, was used to disregard items that the user has already interacted with!

+Bloom Filters are a way to quickly check if something is part of a set.
+Bloom filters are extremely fast probabilistic data structures - they are bit arrays that are set to all 0's and then we add items to it over time.
+When we add a new item we apply some hash functions to it, and the resulting index is updated to 1.

+Therefore, when searching for a new item we apply the same hash functions to it, and if we find a 0 the item is definitely NOT in the list (high recall - no false negatives), but if there's a 1 the item is likely in the set (hash collisions could bring about false positives)

 Once the filtering is done, we can send things through to Scoring

 ### Scoring
 Given a user coming online, or a query being submitted, how do we actually obtain a set of items to present?
 This is the main focus of Retrieval and Scoring, sometimes called Ranking, and there are even some Re-Ranking steps involved...

-For a [Matrix Factorization](/docs/nn_and_llm/EMBEDDINGS.md#matrix-factorization) technique, we'd have the static embeddings sitting in an API or on disk somewhere for us to look up at query time.
+For a [Matrix Factorization](/docs/transformer_and_llm/EMBEDDINGS.md#matrix-factorization) technique, we'd have the static embedding matrices sitting in an API or on disk somewhere for us to look up at query time.
 We can simply look things up from the User Embedding Matrix to get our query embedding $q_u$

 For a DNN model we need to run an inference forward-pass to compute the query embedding at query time by using the weights that were trained from [DNN Updates](#dnn-updates) $q_u = \phi(u)$